20% off your first purchase with code: SHOP24

 Many teachers set time aside once a month for birthday celebrations.
 You might also have classroom parties for holidays like Halloween or Thanksgiving.

-Sometimes class parents have specific skills or talents that can be helpful in the classroom.
+Sometimes class parents have a specific skill set or talents that can be helpful in the classroom.

-Maybe Sally's mom is a fantastic photographer.
+Maybe Sally’s mom is a fantastic photographer.
 Invite her to come take the pictures during your next big event.
-If Johnny's dad has a green thumb, ask him to help start a vegetable garden during your unit on plants.
-Parents who speak foreign languages can make a valuable contribution by translating your newsletter for your ESL families.
+If Johnny’s dad has a green thumb, ask him to help start a vegetable garden during your unit on plants.
+Parents who speak foreign languages can make a valuable contribution by translating your newsletter for your families of English language learners.

-Don't be afraid to ask parents about their hobbies and skills on your volunteer information form!
+Don’t be afraid to ask parents about their hobbies and special skills on your volunteer information form!

-Now that you how to ask for volunteers and have a list of ways they can help, get ready for a more productive year with a lot less stress!
+Now that you have some new ideas for parent volunteers in the classroom and know how to ask for some much-needed support, get ready for a more productive year with a lot less stress!
+But here’s one last tip to get the most out of your helpers:

-Just don't forget to thank your special helpers.
+Finally, don’t forget to thank your special helpers for their hard work.
 A small token of appreciation at the end of the school year is important.
 After all, these people have given up their own free time to help YOU out.
 A handwritten note and small gift card is all it takes.